leahkemp/documentation/benchmarking_pipelines_resources/benchmarking_pipeline_resources_production_per_rule_runtime.md

 Variables tested:

-- cpu/gpu runs
+- cpu runs
 - 1/8 samples/families
-- single/cohort runs
+- single/cohort runs (to get runtimes for all rules)
-- 1-32 threads
+- 1-32 threads per rule

 *Note. one 'sample' for a cohort run will mean one family (and one sample is comprised of three individuals/exomes)